themegrill/colormag/readme.txt

 /**********************************************************/

 == CHANGE LOG ==
+= Version TBD =
+* Fix: Google-Plus translation for the Brazilian Portuguese language (Pull request #2).
+Thanks to @rafaelmartir.

 = Version 1.1.3 =
 * Theme information is properly organized in Customize panel.
 * Theme is now compatible with WooCommerce.